odin-lang/odin-lang.org/content/docs/faq.md

 Z : proc() : proc() {}; // Redundant type declaration
 ```

+### Why does Odin not use keywords to prefix declarations?

+Please see gingerBill's article [On the Aesthetics of the Syntax of Declarations](https://www.gingerbill.org/article/2018/03/12/on-the-aesthetics-of-the-syntax-of-declarations/).

 ### Why are two ways to do type conversions?
 ```odin
 cast(type)value
 type(value) or (type)(value)
 ```
+The reason that there are two ways to do type conversions is because one approach may _feel_ better than the other case.
+If you are converting a large expression, it sometimes a lot easier to use the operator-style approach, `cast(type)`.
+The call syntax is commonly used to specify a type of an expression which may be relatively short such as `u32(123)` or `uintptr(ptr)`.

+There are two other type conversion operators, [transmute](/docs/overview/#type-conversion) and [auto_cast](/docs/overview/#auto-cast-operation).

 ### Why curly brackets?
 Curly brackets to denote a block is a common approach in many programming languages, and Odin's consistency is useful for people already familiar with the style.
 Curly brackets also allow for more flexible syntax styles for the programmer and it is easier to parse by the compiler because it is not white space sensitive.